Skip to main content

 • Demultiplexing libraries

-• Paired-end and single-end adapter trimming, including detection of adapter sequences
+• Paired-end and single-end adapter trimming, including the detection of adapter sequences

-• Base masking that includes or excludes cycles from FASTQ files
+• Base masking to include or exclude cycles from FASTQ files

-• Quality control (QC) reports that open in a browser
+• Quality control (QC) reports in an HTML format

 • Unique molecular identifier (UMI) support